 Al Gore helped organize and promote the Live Earth concerts.
 Their official handbook stated that “refusing meat” is the “single most effective thing you can do to reduce your carbon footprint.”

 So here’s my offer to Al Gore.
 If he’s so inclined, I will personally help him transition to a vegan or mostly vegan diet.
 He can stay at my house for a while, and I’ll bring in some experienced vegan chefs and educators to prepare food for him and teach him how to live as a vegan, at my expense.
 I’ll pay for all the food too.

 Whether he succeeds or not, just for making the attempt, I’ll give him the opportunity to make a guest post on my blog about anything he so desires.
 Perhaps he’ll be interested in sharing a positive message with a couple million people, half of which are Americans.

-Al, if you happen to read this, my phone number is on my contact page.
+Al, if you happen to read this, get in touch.
 This offer has no expiration date.

 If you haven’t already seen it, I encourage you to watch Home — a fascinating 93-minute documentary on the ways in which human activity is impacting the planet.